 Standard colors

-- Single phase line: black or brown
+| Single phase line | Black or brown |

 Nomenclature

-Any item used in generation, transmission, distribution and utilization of electrical energy.
+Section titled “Electrical equipment”Any item used in generation, transmission, distribution and utilization of electrical energy.

 Examples: generators, transformers, measuring instruments, protective devices, wiring materials, etc.